svne/JigMagga/README.md

 Generating a jig
 ----------------
 To generate a Jig, the namespace, a jig name and a page to render the jig in is needed.

-The generator will add the initial jig configuration in the selected page.

-The generator generates a the initial jig and two pages to run the testcases.
-Also the initial testcase JavaScript file is generated.
+The generator generates the initial jig folder with a view, controller, styles and two pages to run the testcases.
+Also the initial testcase JavaScript file.

+There are two types of adding jigs:

+###### dynamic (slot system)
+In this case you have to answer the last (optional) question while the jig generation process and specify the parents div class (like a normal css selector) where the jig should appear when loading the page.
+The jig section itself will not show up inside the page HTML but will be editable through the corresponding page config.

+For more information see [slot system](#the-slot-system)

+###### static
+In that case the generator will add the initial jig section to the corresponding HTML page.
+Also the .conf file will be extended.

 Generating a model
 ------------------